rolandshoemaker/acme-tls-alpn/draft-ietf-acme-tls-alpn.md

 : The string "tls-alpn-01"

 token (required, string):
 : A random value that uniquely identifies the challenge.
 This value MUST have at least 128 bits of entropy.
 It MUST NOT contain any characters outside the base64url alphabet, including padding characters ("=").
+See {{!RFC4086}} for additional information on randomness requirements.

 ~~~~~~~~~~
 GET /acme/authz/1234/1 HTTP/1.1